International-Data-Spaces-Association/idsa/README.md

 ## :blue_book: IDS Reference Architecture Model (IDS RAM) <a name="IDS-RAM"></a>
-The [IDS RAM](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) is the beating heart of the IDS — it comprises the standards for secure and sovereign data exchange, certification and governance for across Europe and around the world.
-It is the blueprint for trustworthy data-driven ecosystems that promote data-sharing.
+The [IDS RAM](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) is the beating heart of the IDS.
+It comprises the standards for secure and sovereign data exchange, certification and governance.
+The RAM is the blueprint for trusted ecosystems for data exchange and processing.

-Since the release of v4.0, IDS RAM is available on [Github](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) and -as always- open for contributions.
-You are warmly invited to start contributing by checking the [contribution rules here](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/blob/main/CONTRIBUTING.md) and/or [check the list of existing issues](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues).
+Since the release of v4.0, the IDS RAM is available on [Github](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0) and -as always- open for contributions.
+You are warmly invited to start contributing by checking the [contribution rules here](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/blob/main/CONTRIBUTING.md) and/or [the list of existing issues](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues).

 You may also find the [previous version (v3.0) here](IDS-Reference-Architecture-Model-3.0-2019.pdf) in PDF format.

 ## :globe_with_meridians: IDS-G <a name="IDS-G"></a>
-The [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) is the point of truth for specifications of the IDS and its components.
-It is public for everyone and contains the approved specifications that were confirmed by the IDS Technical Steering Committee (IDS-TSC) and the IDSA Working Groups.
-IDS-G publishes quarterly releases with new approvals by the Working Groups and the TSC.
+The [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) is the point of truth for specifications of IDS components.
+It is public for everyone and provides the approved specifications that were confirmed by the IDS Technical Steering Committee (IDS-TSC) and the IDSA working groups.
+IDS-G publishes quarterly releases with new approvals by the working groups and the TSC.

-Find the overview on the IDS resources and status of specifications in [**IDS-G** here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G)
+An overview of the IDS resources and the status of specifications in IDS-G can be found [here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G).

 As part of this repository, you can also find the [IDS Glossary of Terms](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary)